Next Start

 How Does a Diesel Engine Work?

 Have you ever looked at a truck or large piece of machinery and wondered where its power comes from?
-The answer is simple: diesel engines.

-From passenger cars and trucks to railroad locomotives, farming equipment, and even cargo ships, diesel engines power some of the vehicles our world relies on most.
+From passenger cars and trucks to railroad locomotives, farming equipment and even cargo ships, diesel engines power some of the vehicles our world relies on most.
 Diesel engines are often favored for their efficiency and durability, especially when compared with gasoline engines.

 What Is a Diesel Engine?

-Diesel engines, like gas engines, are internal combustion engines that convert chemical energy into mechanical energy.
+Diesel engines, like gas engines, are internal diesel combustion engines that convert chemical energy into mechanical energy.
 This process moves pistons up and down inside cylinders, which then leads to the motion that turns the wheels of a vehicle.

 Through a series of small combustions (or explosions), diesel engines convert fuel to energy.
 They are used in many different types of equipment and vehicles, including: